 Did you?
 It asked, and the face began to melt on one side.
 Did you do the right thing?
 A hand reached out to her and Sehjada scurried to her feet in a panic.
-She ran for her door and was again met with the face.
+She ran to her door and was again met with the face.
 DID YOU DO THE RIGHT THING?!

 “Leave me alone!”
 She screamed and dropped to her feet, again cradling her head.
 A shiver ran down her spine as she felt a cold breeze against her neck.
 In her mind Marissa was circling her, asking her the same question over and over.

-“Please, just go away,” She cried, and spent the night fighting with her inner turmoil.
+“Please, just go away,” She cried and spent the night fighting with her inner turmoil.

 Robert was spacing out in his office, staring at the family photo on the wall; back when everything was simple.